 Depending on what state you’re from, there may or may not be a state license.
 Iowa does not have a state license, but Illinois does.
 In Illinois, a home inspector must be licensed and maintain CE (Continuing Education credits) as well as follow state protocols.
 The best way is to get a referral from real estate agents or someone you know who has gone through the process in the past.
 Home inspectors also warn that online reviews are not always the most reliable sources, as they can be paid for.

 Nothing beats experience and a conversation with your inspector.
 It is also recommended that the inspector you’re hiring is insured, bonded and/or provides a warranty behind their work.

 A home inspector should stay in their lane of comfort.
 If it is beyond their expertise, they should know when to refer an issue for further evaluation by a specific professional (ie: plumber or electrician or structural engineer) perhaps more qualified than they are.

 No home is perfect.
 Having a good home inspection will help influence your purchase decision.
 If this is your first time buying a home, the process may seem complicated to do by yourself.
 Occasionally, sellers or agents may offer to provide you a home inspection list to close the deal more quickly.
 Experts recommend, though, that buyers choose their inspector, someone without ties to either the seller or the selling agent for a truly unbiased opinion.

 If you’re looking for a home loan, DECU offers our members great rates on mortgage loans.
-Additionally, DECU members can go to the Online Mortgage Loan Center that is located via Online Banking to find more information about purchasing or refinancing a home, along with the latest mortgage rates.
+Additionally, DECU members can go to the Online Mortgage Loan Center that is located via Digital Banking to find more information about purchasing or refinancing a home, along with the latest mortgage rates.